Academic Catalog

 The student will be able to:

-A. Experience rehearsal and development of progressive sensibility towards analyzing and applying character representation through comprehensive investigative script analysis techniques, manifesting into performance.
+1. Apply experience gained through rehearsal and development of progressive sensibility towards analyzing and applying character representation through comprehensive investigative script analysis techniques, manifesting into performance.

 Course Content

-2. Speculative imagination.
-(Lab)
+2. Speculative imagination

-3. Role reversal/empathetic exploration.
-(Lab)
+3. Role reversal/empathetic exploration

-4. Subtext surfacing.
-(Lab)
+4. Subtext surfacing

 Lab Content

-A. Participation and observation of rehearsal process for scheduled production.
+1. Participation and observation of rehearsal process for scheduled production.

-B. Perform various, necessary production support functions, including but not limited to costume fittings, publicity, other preparation or technical support.
+2. Perform various, necessary production support functions, including but not limited to costume fittings, publicity, other preparation or technical support.

 Special Facilities and/or Equipment

-A. A fully-equipped studio or standard proscenium theatre, dressing and make-up rooms, theatre scenic and costume shops, theatre box office, additional rehearsal space as required, basic audio-visual equipment, necessary production support staff.
+A fully-equipped studio or standard proscenium theatre, dressing and make-up rooms, theatre scenic and costume shops, theatre box office, additional rehearsal space as required, basic audio-visual equipment, necessary production support staff.

 Method(s) of Evaluation